jxmx/firefly-logger/README.md

 ## Important Security Note

-Please note that Firefly Field Day Logger does **NOT** have the required web application security to run over the open Internet.
-FFDL is intended to be a lightweight application for local use at an ARRL Field Day over a local LAN/WiFi connection with a group of well-behaved, well-meaning operators.
+Please note that Firefly Field Day Logger does **NOT** have the required web application security to run over the public Internet.
+FFDL is intended to be a lightweight application for local use at a Field Day operation over a local LAN/WiFi connection with a group of well-behaved, well-meaning operators.
 It does not contain any authentication security, serious input sanitization, or significant anti-XSS protections.